Carcassonne and Trèbes attack: Background

 By March 2018, more than 240 people had been killed in Islamist terrorist attacks in France since the Charlie Hebdo shooting in January 2015, and about 20,000 people were on a watchlist of possible extremists.
 The January 2015 Île-de-France attacks and November 2015 Paris attacks killed a total of 157 people, almost all of them civilians.
 By 2018, France was the European nation most affected by terrorist attacks inspired or directed by IS.
 In 2017 the majority of attacks were directed at police and soldiers, rather than civilians.

 Redouane Lakdim

 Lakdim was born in Morocco on 11 April 1992 and became a naturalized citizen of France in 2004 when his father acquired French citizenship.
 By 2018, he was living in Ozanam, a housing estate in Carcassonne, with his parents and sisters.

 He was known to the police in Carcassone as a petty criminal and small-time drug dealer.
-In 2011 had been given a suspended prison sentence for possession of illegal weapons and in 2016 had served a month in prison for a drug offence and refusing to stop for a traffic control.
+He had been given a suspended prison sentence in 2011 for possession of illegal weapons and had served a month in prison in 2016 for a drug offence and refusing to stop for a traffic control.
 He had been monitored by the French authorities as a potential security risk (Fiche S) since 2014 but there had been no indication that he was about to commit an attack.
 His girlfriend, who was a convert to Islam, was also known to French security services.